domienschepers/wifi-framework/docs/USAGE.md

 Two types of test cases can be written:

 - **Action-based test cases** that inherit from the `Test` class.
-  These are typically easier to write.
+  These are typically easier and shorter to write.

 - **Generic test cases** that (indirectly) inherit from the `Daemon` class.
-  These take more code to write but are more flexible.
+  These take more code to write but give you full control over the client or AP.

 #### Action-based Test Cases